Prosdino95/ingsw-lorenzo/README.md

 ## Copyright

 All code was witten by:
-Davide Palesano
+Davide Palesano,
-Marco Prosdocimi
+Marco Prosdocimi,
-Arash Roknian
+Arash Roknian,
-For spoftware engineering project,
+For software engineering project,
 Politecnico di Milano 2017

 Assets and concepts of the game are proprety by Cranio Creators http://www.craniocreations.it